-You are prepared to independently research and critically reflect on the socio-political and environmental implications of your future profession, and the related spatial interventions in the real world and in people’s everyday lives.
+You are prepared to research independently and to reflect critically on the socio-political and environmental implications of your future profession, and the related spatial interventions in the real world and in people’s everyday lives.
 Your abilities are tested in the process of planning and design throughout the entire programme.
-You focus on some of the key challenges that determine and necessitate important landscape transitions, for example:
+You focus on some of the key challenges that determine and necessitate important landscape

 - The effects of climate change